Disturbance of the Three Ports: Aftermath

-After the riots, all commercial activity between the two countries ended.
+After the riots, Joseon immediately cut off ties with Tsushima.
 This negatively affected the Japanese people living on Tsushima Island and Japanese citizens demanded a re-opening of the ports.
 The riot damaged relations between two countries and the 1443 Treaty of Gyehae was undone.
+In 1511 (Jungjong 6), the Muromachi shogunate dispatched an envoy, Bōchū (弸中), to request peace and the restoration of trade.